-After Rinca I headed to Pempeng Island for some snorkeling, which was fantastic!
+After Rinca, I headed to Pempeng Island for some snorkelling, which was fantastic!
 I also saw a couple of spectacular eagles flying high above my head.

 Next, the boat approached Bat Island.
 The island gets its name from the thousands of giant bats that roost in the mangroves on the island and take to the skies in their hordes at sunset.

 Seeing the swarms of bats crossing the purple-red sky was undoubtedly one of the oddest experiences of my life.

 By the time the boat headed back to Labuan Bajo, it was already dark, and the sky was full of stars.

 It was a long day indeed, but sitting on the boat, admiring the phenomenal landscape and recalling and visiting all those amazing places filled my soul with gratitude.

 Day 2 – Day Trip to Komodo Island, Pink Beach & Manta Point